legacysurvey/legacysurvey/pages/dr9/files.rst

 .. _`recommended by the WISE team`: http://wise2.ipac.caltech.edu/docs/release/allsky/expsup/sec4_4h.html#conv2ab

 - <AAA>/<brick>/legacysurvey-<brick>-invvar-<filter>.fits.fz
-    Corresponding stacked inverse variance image based on the sum of the inverse-variances of the individual input images in units of 1/(nanomaggies)\
+    Inverse variance image corresponding to the legacysurvey-<brick>-image-<filter>.fits.fz file based on the sum of the inverse-variances of the individual input images in units of 1/(nanomaggies)\
     |sup2| per pixel.